-Our President and Chief Executive Officer holds overall senior executive accountability for ESG, risk management and climate change.
-Our SVP, General Counsel, ESG & Corporate Secretary is responsible for reporting on ESG goals, plans and performance, including those related to climate change and resiliency.
-In 2016, RioCan established an ESG Council to oversee its ESG strategy implementation and drive performance improvements.
+Our President and CEO holds overall senior executive accountability for ESG, risk management and our climate change strategy.
+Our SVP, General Counsel, ESG & Corporate Secretary is responsible for reporting on ESG goals, plans and performance, including those related to our climate objectives of strengthening resilience, reducing emissions and enhancing governance and disclosures.
+20% of RioCan's EMBP payout is weighted toward ESG specific goals, including those related to climate.

+In 2016, RioCan established an ESG Council to oversee our ESG strategy implementation and drive performance improvements.
 The Council is comprised of members of our executive and senior leadership teams from key functional areas of our business.
-Council members ensure that ESG considerations including climate change are systematically embedded in RioCan's decision making and enable performance evaluation.
+Council members are responsible for integrating ESG criteria, including climate, into RioCan's decision making and performance evaluation.

-In 2021, RioCan established a Climate Committee that reports to the ESG Council and consists of subject matter experts from different business functions.
-The objective of this committee is to advance climate change considerations within RioCan's objectives for resource efficient and climate-resilient current and future growth.
+In 2021, RioCan established a dedicated Climate Committee that reports to the ESG Council and consists of subject matter experts from different business functions.
+Chaired by the SVP, General Counsel, ESG & Corporate Secretary, this Committee is mandated to embed climate considerations within our organizational objectives.
+The Committee ensures that our priorities, input and achievement towards both long and short-term climate-related goals are fully aligned.